 - Internal Radio communication is permitted between drivers and passengers, but not between driver/passengers and pit crew members.

 - Reckless Driving.
 No driver may operate his machine in such a manner as to endanger life or limb of other competitors, officials or the public.
 Drivers will be penalized for the reckless operation of their machine, including but not limited to the deliberate ramming, blocking or intentional contact with another Team, or for running into an official.
 Competitors are solely responsible for their own safety.

-- Team Tactics are prohibited, and include but are not limited to: altering the race course, marking the race course, blocking course lines, blocking drivers, allowing another rider to pass in order to affect the outcome of the race, or exchanging machines in order for another Team to continue the race.
-Teams involved will be penalized, including but not limited to disqualification, removal and suspension from GNCC.
+- Team Tactics are prohibited, and include but are not limited to: altering the race course, marking the race course, blocking course lines, blocking drivers, allowing another rider to pass in order to affect the outcome of the race, or exchanging machines in order for another driver to continue the race.
+Drivers, team members or spectators involved will be penalized, including but not limited to disqualification, removal and suspension from GNCC.

 - Unsportsmanlike Conduct.
 Persons whose appearance, conduct, associations or affiliations, on or off the track, deemed harmful or not conducive to the best interest of the sport or who exhibit conduct which is inappropriate, offensive, abrasive or in bad taste, may be excluded or suspended from GNCC at the discretion of the Race Director.